-9.15 The creation of streets that are safe for cycling and walking will encourage healthy active lifestyles for all ages.
+The creation of streets that are safe for cycling and walking will encourage healthy active lifestyles for all ages.
 In certain areas, segregated or dedicated cycling infrastructure may be required, for example, at key junctions.
-These measures should help raise the level of utility cycling (e.g. riding to work, the shops or to school).
-Good quality cycle infrastructure will give cyclists the space they need to ride safely on the roads and keep pavement space for pedestrians.

-9.16 Facilities intended to be shared between pedestrians and cyclists must be built to high standards and draw upon best practice.
+These measures could help raise the level of utility cycling (e.g. riding to work, the shops or to school).
+Good quality cycle infrastructure will give cyclists the space they need to ride safely on the roads and keep the pavement space for pedestrians.
+Facilities intended to be shared between pedestrians and cyclists must be built to high quality standards and learn from best practice.

-9.17 Meanwhile, Hawkhurst is surrounded by attractive open green space and areas.
+Meanwhile, Hawkhurst is surrounded by attractive open green space and areas.
 The creation of off-street recreational routes will enhance existing access and connections between the built-up parts of the village and the green spaces beyond.
 These routes need to be convenient, accessible and enjoyable.
 Often called "green routes", they should be primarily for safe and easy walking, linking up the main parts of the village.
 Such off-road routes through the countryside can often be safely and successfully shared between walkers and cyclists.
 Regular access to green open space has a significant positive impact upon an individual's mental health and access to the countryside setting of Hawkhurst parish can be promoted through the delivery of wellconnected accessible routes.

-9.18 New housing needs to consider the storage and parking of a number of bicycles in a household and consider the growing market for "e-bikes" (electric motor-assisted bicycles) that may make cycling in a hilly setting, such as Hawkhurst, more attractive, to more people, more often.
-The cycle parking standards for residential areas are set out in Kent County Council's Supplementary Planning Guidance on Parking Standards.
+New housing needs to consider the storage and parking of a number of bicycles in a household and consider the growing market for "e-bikes" (electric motor-assisted bicycles) that may make cycling in a hilly setting, such as Hawkhurst, more attractive, to more people, more often.